9seconds/isitbullshit/README.rst

 isitbullshit
 ============

-isitbullshit is small and funny library which is intended to be used like lightweight schema verification for JSONs but basically it could be used as a schema validator for every generic Python structure: dict, list, tuple etc. It is written to be pretty much Pythonic in a good sense: easy to use and very clean syntax but powerful enough to clean your needs.
+``isitbullshit`` is small and funny library which is intended to be used like lightweight schema verification for JSONs but basically it could be used as a schema validator for every generic Python structure: dict, list, tuple etc. It is written to be pretty much Pythonic in a good sense: easy to use and very clean syntax but powerful enough to clean your needs.
 But mostly for verification of incoming JSONs.
 Actually it is really stable and I am using it in a several production projects, this is an excerpt because I really got tired from wheel reinventions.

+I do care about quality of this code, so it is **fully linted** and **100%** covered by tests.
+I am a bit paranoid here because you can forgive an error in some library but won't forgive any bug in a validator.
+I know it from my own experience.

 Yes, this is a wheel reinvention also but probably you will like it.
 Let me show the code.